The groin is an area of your hip between your

 test can help determine if an infection is present.

 Treatment for Groin Pain

-The treatment for your groin pain will depend on the underlying cause.
-Minor strains can often be treated at home, while more severe groin pain may require medical treatment.
+strains at home, but more severe groin pain may require medical treatment.

 Preventing Groin Pain